nextcloud/documentation/user_manual/groupware/contacts.rst

 in the application.

-Below, you will learn how to add contacts, edit or remove contacts, upload a contact picture and manage your Contacts app address books.
+Below, you will learn how to add contacts, edit or remove contacts, upload a contact picture and manage your address books.

 Adding Contacts